“Only by pride cometh contention” (Proverbs 13:10).

 In our families we often interpret misunderstandings as insults and harbor grudges—or we forgive and love.
 We choose between opposites.
 In our wards and workplaces we commonly chafe at the presumption and inconsideration of others—or we choose to be grateful for the good.
 In the political arena, we choose to vilify our enemies—and even impugn their motives—or we learn to listen more appreciatively to the views of others.

 Let’s consider an example.
-Many people have been concerned about the new federal legislation related to healthcare.
+Many people have been concerned about previous federal legislation related to healthcare.
 I admit that I have serious concerns about both the legislation and the process that got us the legislation.
 But, that aside, there is a true principle connected to the new law.
 That principle is the oft-repeated heavenly mandate to care for the poor.

 God is clear: Our spiritual well-being depends upon our care for those who are hungry, sick, and poorly housed (see, for example, Mosiah 4:26).
 So if we have concerns about this legislation we can choose to focus solely on our disagreements or we can remember that in spite of those disagreements, we share an end-goal in common—to provide care for those in need—and be willing to build on that shared interest.